Week 14 – #WritingWednesday Challenge

 The goal is 5 minutes of creativity.

-Today I am writing in the voice of Sophie, a character in my upcoming novel The Beast Within (At this time, this is not a selection from the novel, but may be included in the final version).
+Today I am writing in the voice of Austin, one of the characters in my upcoming novel The Beast Within (This is not a selection from the novel, but part of my character development journal.)

 Today’s writing prompt: